Beccles Lido

-Beccles Lido is an open-air pool at Puddingmoor, Beccles, Suffolk, on the banks of the River Waveney.
+Beccles Lido is an open-air pool at Puddingmoor, Beccles, Suffolk, on the south bank of the River Waveney.

 Description

-The lido is 30 x 16 metres with a diving board, small slide, paddling pool and sunbathing area.
+The lido is 30 x 16 metres with a 1-metre springboard, small slide, paddling pool and sunbathing area.

 It is normally open from late May to early September.
 It was closed throughout 2009 but reopened August 2010 following a change of ownership and subsequent refurbishment.

 History

 The lido was constructed in 1959 on the site of an older bathing pool.
 Prior to that swimmers used a fenced off part of the River Waveney in the town.